GiveMeAllYourCats/DataSet/README.md

 ### Contributing

-If you want to contribute check out the components and see what is missing or could use extra love and send me a pull request💖
+If you want to contribute check out the components files and see what is missing or what could use some extra love and send me a pull request on whatever you like💖

 ## License